Dave-Hopes/Dave-Hopes/README.md

 - Curious (According to my parents)

 ## What I like
 I like drawing, listening to music and learning new things that interest me.
 My favourite animal are geese, they are so cute angry and spiteful I love them so much.
 I also love taking walks and going into places I'm not really supposed to go.
 For example I was the one who broke into a wearhouse near my home to spray paint and do street art, I wasn't caught though.
-But anyways yea I like letting myself wander wherever I feel like, it clearns my mind and helps give me ideas.
+But anyways yea I like letting myself wander wherever I feel like, it clears my mind and helps give me ideas.

 ## What I would like to learn
 I heard a few of my friends on Discord talk about tech stacks so whatever those are, also python as my first language, I also learnt about figma recently so I would like to make my first online website soon so my parents can see how competent I have become and let me pursue programming.
 Maybe learn about Linux?
 I heard a bunch of people in the community use it so it seems like a good idea to follow right?
 And finally as a goal of mine make at least 1 pull request (My friends told me about that 😁)